op-amp/python-cheatsheets/py-Syntax.md

 - The `def` keyword
 - The function name
-- Parameters of the function in a pair of square brackets
+- Parameters of the function in a pair of round brackets
 - A colon
 - An indented block of code (the function body)